ambengers/kinetic/readme.md

 This should be very intuitive if you are already familiar on how view composers work in Laravel.

 You can use `Inertia::composer()` in any service provider to register composers for specific components.
-The first argument accepts either a string or an array of Inertia components, and the second argument accepts either class or a callback function.
+The first argument accepts either a string or an array of Inertia components, and the second argument accepts either class string or a closure.

 ```
 use Inertia;